Skip to content

 DIR_PATH: ./path/to/deployment-package

-If you want, you can also specify additional parameters, like memory allocation and maximum number of instances.
+If you want, you can also specify additional parameters, such as the instance type group and the minimum and maximum number of instances that you want to have running.
 For more information on that, please see scaling and resource allocation.

 When you've added the .yml file and configured your parameters you can click Start commit to add the new action yaml to your repository.
 Your GitHub CI workflow is now all set up!